ROCm/rocm-install-on-linux/docs/reference/system-requirements.rst

 ⚠️: **Deprecated** - Support will be removed in a future release.
 ❌: **Unsupported** - This configuration is not enabled in our software distributions.

-Supported OS
+Supported operating systems
 =============================================

-AMD ROCm™ Platform supports the following Linux distributions.
+AMD ROCm™ Software supports the following Linux distributions.

 .. list-table::
     :widths: 50 50 25